Murph9/RallyGame2/README.md

 Ideas for relics:

--   relics get unlocked by having certain parts (and maybe not others?)

 -   nos refils while idling (no accel/braking)
 -   nos refills based on speed
 -   money for continually accelerating